 “Acquisition” means fee simple purchase of Real Property.

-“Applicant Organization” means a public entity governed by a county, municipality, school district, community college, college, university, or an agency of state government; or a Non-profit Organization.
+“Applicant Organization” means a public entity governed by a county, municipality, school district, community college, college, university or an agency of state government; or a Non-profit Organization.

 “Department” means the Department of State.